weberdc/find_hccs/README.md

 - Weber, D. and Neumann, F. 2020.
 "Who's in the gang?
 Revealing coordinating communities on social media", _The 2020 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining_, _ASONAM 2020_, The Hague, Netherlands, 7-10 December, (accepted). ([arXiv:2010.08180](https://arxiv.org/abs/2010.08180))

-- Weber, D. and Neumann, F. 2021, "A General Method to Find Highly Coordinating Communities in Social Media through Inferred Interaction Links", _Journal of Social Network Analysis and Mining_, submitted. ([arXiv:2103.03409](https://arxiv.org/abs/2103.03409))
+- Weber, D. and Neumann, F. 2021, "Amplifying influence through coordinated behaviour in social networks", _Journal of Social Network Analysis and Mining_, submitted. ([arXiv:2103.03409](https://arxiv.org/abs/2103.03409))

 - Weber, D., Nasim, M., Falzon, L. and Mitchell, L. (2020) "#ArsonEmergency and Australia's 'Black Summer': Polarisation and misinformation on social media".
 Lecture Notes in Computer